 Extension Master Gardener

-Composting is a practical, convenient and inexpensive way to turn your yard trimmings and food scraps into a valuable soil amendment.
+Interested in learning how to turn food scraps and yard trimmings into compost for healthier, nutrient rich soil for your garden, lawn, trees or even houseplants?
+Wondering how the new Vermont Universal Recycling Law will impact you?
+Then register now to become a Vermont Master Composter!
 By using compost, you are recycling organic matter from plants back to the soil in a usable form.
+Composting is practical, convenient and inexpensive.
 If you have a garden, lawn, trees or house plants - you have a use for compost!

 This 4-session course is an in-depth study of backyard composting.
 Your instructors are professionals within Vermont's green industry.
 Following are a few of the comments provided by the Class of 2012 students.